camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 If a process engine is named "engine1", it will be available using the name `java:global/camunda-bpm-platform/process-engine/engine1`.

 Note that when looking up the process engine, using a declarative mechanism (like `@Resource` or referencing the resource in a deployment descriptor) is preferred over a programmatic way.
-The declarative mechanism makes the application server aware of our dependency on the process engine service and allows it to manage that dependency for us.
+The declarative mechanism makes the application server aware of our dependency on the Process Engine Service and allows it to manage that dependency for us.
 See also: [Managing Service Dependencies]({{< relref "#explicit-service-dependencies" >}}).
 A declarative mechanism like `@Resource` could be

     @Resource(mappedName = "java:global/camunda-bpm-platform/process-engine/$PROCESS_ENGINE_NAME"

 {{< note title="Look Up a Process Engine From JNDI Using Spring" class="warning" >}}
-  On JBoss AS 7 / Wildfly 8 / 10, spring users should always [create a resource-ref for the process engine in web.xml]({{< relref "#manage-service-dependencies" >}})</a> and then lookup the local name in the `java:comp/env/` namespace.
+  On JBoss AS 7 / Wildfly 8 / 10, Spring users should always [create a resource-ref for the process engine in web.xml]({{< relref "#manage-service-dependencies" >}})</a> and then lookup the local name in the `java:comp/env/` namespace.
 [For an example, see this Quickstart](https://github.com/camunda/camunda-bpm-examples/tree/master/deployment/spring-jboss-non-pa)</a>
 {{< /note >}}

 # Manage the Process Engine Through the JBoss Management System

-In oder to inspect and change the management model, we can use [one of the multiple JBoss Management clients available](https://docs.jboss.org/author/display/AS72/Management+Clients).
+To inspect and change the management model, we can use [one of the multiple JBoss Management clients available](https://docs.jboss.org/author/display/AS72/Management+Clients).

 ## Inspect the Configuration